 This should make our website or app more consistent with modern standards!

-Getting More Complex
+HTML Add Favicon: Getting More Complex

-When it comes to mobile support or even larger displays, our favicon list can continue expanding.
+When it comes to web browser mobile support or larger displays, our potential favicon list continues to expand.

 Take for example the apple-touch-icon, which is basically the icon when you add to the home screen on an iOS device.
 Well, if you want to optimize for iOS devices, yes you’ll need a specific favicon for that.

-So behold, our list of favicons grows:
+Behold, our list of favicons grows:

 <link rel="apple-touch-icon" sizes="72x72" href="touch-ipad.png" > <link rel="apple-touch-icon" sizes="114x114" href="touch-iphone.png" > <link rel="apple-touch-icon" sizes="152x152" href="touch-ipad-ret.png" >

 At the end it all boils down to your own needs.
 Feel free to experiment with what works with you.
 One strategy will be to start by having a 16×16 PNG, 32×32 PNG and 152×152 PNG favicons, and expand from there.